masataka123/blog3_e/index.md

 ## **Schedule**
 - I will talk at [Kodaira's Theory on Complex Manifolds and its Development](http://ktakayuki.github.io/conf2019_2/ktcmid.html) in Osaka City university at 8,9, December, 2019.
-- I will hold conference in Osaka City university at 9-12, March, 2020.
+- I will hold conference [Prospects and Open Problems in Higher-dimensional Algebraic Geometry](http://ktakayuki.github.io/conf2019_2/phdagop.html) in Osaka City university at 9-12, March, 2020.

 ## **Home**
 - I'm Masataka Iwai, a Ph.D. student in the Graduate School of Mathematical Sciences, The University of Tokyo.